Women in space: Later Space Race advances

-By 1971 NASA had hired staff tasked to address issues of adhering to legal ramifications to include underrepresented people of society.
-In 1973 staff such as Ruth Bates Harris criticized NASA's poor inclusion of women and minorities.
-Subsequently, the NASA Astronaut Group 8 was to include women and people of minorities.
-To assist finding candidates the milestone Star Trek star Nichelle Nichols was hired, after she spoke at the National Space Institute for the inclusion of women and minorities as astronauts.
+By 1971 NASA had hired staff to address adherence to legal requirements to include underrepresented people of society.
+Star Trek star Nichelle Nichols was hired to assist after she spoke at the National Space Institute for the inclusion of women and minorities as astronauts.

-On January 16, 1978, NASA announced the selection of its eighth group of astronaut candidates, which included the first women, six Mission specialists (not pilots): Anna L. Fisher, Shannon Lucid, Judith A. Resnik, Sally K. Ride, Margaret Rhea Seddon, and Kathryn D. Sullivan.
+On January 16, 1978, NASA announced Astronaut Group 8 including people of minorities, and six women: Mission specialists Anna L. Fisher, Shannon Lucid, Judith A. Resnik, Sally K. Ride, Margaret Rhea Seddon, and Kathryn D. Sullivan.

 Left: NASA's first six women astronauts chosen in the 1970s: Seddon, Sullivan, Resnik, Ride, Fisher, and Lucid.

 Right: Svetlana Savitskaya the second woman in space (1982), first to return to space, and the first to conduct an EVA (1984).

-Similarly, in 1978 Tereshkova and her colleague Tatyana Kuznetsova pushed for a new cosmonaut program for women, with the USSR in July 1980 choosing a cosmonaut group which included nine women in addition to four men.
+Similarly, in 1978 Tereshkova and her colleague Tatyana Kuznetsova pushed for women in the cosmonaut program, with the USSR in July 1980 assembling a cosmonaut group of nine women and four men.
 The women were: Svetlana Savitskaya, Galina Amelkina, Yelena Dobrokvashina, Larisa Pozharskaya, Tamara Zakharova, Yekaterina Ivanova, Natalya Kuleshova, Irina Pronina, and Irina Latysheva.

-Of the nine women only Savitskaya got to fly to space.
-As a research cosmonaut she flew aboard the Soyuz T-7 to the space station Salyut 7 in August 1982.

-Savitskaya became the first woman to fly in space twice, on the Soyuz T-12 mission on July 25, 1984 and became the first woman to walk in space (extravehicular activity, EVA) outside the Salyut 7 space station on that mission.
+Of the nine only Savitskaya went to space.
+She flew as a research cosmonaut aboard the Soyuz T-7 to the space station Salyut 7 in August 1982.
+She became the first woman to go to space twice, on the Soyuz T-12 mission on July 25, 1984 and on that mission became the first woman to conduct extravehicular activity.

-Of NASA's first women astronaut group all flew in space at least once, with mission specialist Sally Ride becoming in 1983 the first US woman to fly in space, with the seventh Space Shuttle mission, and third woman altogether to fly in space.
+All the women of NASA's Astronaut Group 8 flew in space at least once, with mission specialist Sally Ride becoming the first US woman in space on the 1983 seventh Space Shuttle mission, and third woman overall in space.